 “From the elaborate to the minimal – this showcase at Craft presents the teapots of over fifteen contemporary craftspeople working across a diversity of discipline.

 Whether functional or sculptural, each teapot possesses its own identity.
 Appearing across many cultures throughout the centuries, this well-known form has seen numerous interpretations and has left an indelible mark on the history of the world.
 While tea itself has been consumed for centuries, the teapot as we know it today is much more modern.”
 (Craft)

 Cabinet of objects collected from the grounds of the Boorhaman Primary School, 2017

 Wangaratta Art Gallery, Victoria

 A curated exhibition by Kate Hill and Eugene Howard building on the Boorhaman Residency of Spring, 2017.

 Boorhaman Residency Project took place during the Spring of 2017 and is a project devised by artists Kate Hill and Eugene Howard, the directors of Residency Projects.
 This project has an overarching emphasis on how art practices can intersect with place, communities and environments to uncover a deeper level of understanding and connectedness.

 The Boorhaman Project took the form of an artist-in-residence and project commission, with artists Chaco Kato and Dylan Martorell living and working in the small rural town of Boorhaman.
-Both artists responded to different site-specific elements through their works, and worked with community members through the delivery of workshops which contributed to the final project outcome, to be exhibited at Wangaratta Art Gallery.
+Both artists responded to different site-specific elements through their works, and worked with community members through the delivery of workshops which contributed to the final project outcome, exhibited at Wangaratta Art Gallery in 2017.